 We granted Pfizer a non-exclusive, worldwide license to use our enzymatic DNA synthesis technology for purposes of researching, developing, manufacturing and commercializing pharmaceutical and biopharmaceutical products and a limited-time option to convert such license to exclusive for specific applications.
-If Pfizer exercises its option for these application(s) within the applicable period, then the license to Pfizer will become exclusive for products for such application(s); provided that Pfizer may later convert the particular application back to non-exclusive.

-Under the Pfizer Agreement, Pfizer made an upfront payment to us of \$8.0 million at the time of execution and a milestone payment of \$2.5 million in 2022 as a result of successful completion of our first technical milestone.
-During the second quarter of 2023, we achieved the successful completion of our second technical milestone and are due an additional milestone payment of \$2.5 million.
-If we meet certain technical milestones defined in the Pfizer Agreement, we will be eligible to receive an additional \$5.0 million in near-term milestone payments.
+Under the Pfizer Agreement, Pfizer has made an upfront payment to us of \$8.0 million at the time of execution and a milestone payment of \$2.5 million in 2022 as a result of successful completion of our first technical milestone.
+During the second and fourth quarters of 2023, we achieved, and were subsequently paid for the second and third technical milestones under the same agreement.
+If we meet certain additional technical milestones defined in the Pfizer Agreement, we will be eligible to receive an additional near-term milestone payment of \$2.5 million.

-In addition to the upfront payment and technical milestone payments, Pfizer has agreed to make milestone payments to us upon the products meeting certain clinical milestones, with each product (other than exclusive products) being eligible for milestone payments up to \$20 million if it were to meet the applicable clinical milestones and the first exclusive product in each exclusive field being eligible for milestone payments up to \$55 million if it were to meet the applicable clinical milestones.
-Pfizer has also agreed to pay us up to \$60 million in sales milestones for products (other than exclusive products) if aggregate net sales of such products meet certain thresholds and up to \$180 million in sales milestones for exclusive products if aggregate net sales of the exclusive products meet certain thresholds.
+In addition to the upfront payment and technical milestone payments, Pfizer has agreed to make milestone payments to us upon the products meeting certain clinical milestones, with each product (other than exclusive products) being eligible for milestone payments up to \$20.0 million if that product were to meet the applicable clinical milestones and the first exclusive product in each exclusive field being eligible for milestone payments up to \$55.0 million if that product were to meet the applicable clinical milestones.
+Pfizer has also agreed to pay us up to \$60.0 million in sales milestones for products (other than exclusive products) if aggregate net sales of such products meet certain thresholds and up to \$180.0 million in sales milestones for exclusive products if aggregate net sales of the exclusive products meet certain thresholds.
 Provided the Pfizer Agreement remains in place, Pfizer will also pay escalating royalties from a low to mid-fraction of one percent of net sales of all products.
 Pfizer's obligations to pay royalties with respect to a product within a country will expire after specific criteria including such product no longer being covered by patent rights licensed to Pfizer by us in such country.
-Royalty payments are subject to reduction after the introduction of a biosimilar product in such country by a third party.
+Royalty payments are subject to reduction after the introduction by a third party of a biosimilar product in such country.